hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 Lets stretch the analogy of the Beatles song to its breaking point.

 * Applications cause events to occur.
 Maybe it is a sensor reporting the health of a device  every second.
 We can define an event as a fact about the world.
 Something happened in the world and the event is a record of it.
-It is a message with some information, maybe in the Jason format.
+It is a message with some information, maybe in the Json format.

 * These  events fall like raindrops,  and the accumulated raindrops become a river,  and that river  could be an Event Hub, an IOT Hub or an Azure Blob Location.